icholy/gomajor/README.md

 ### Features:

+* Finds latest version.
+* Rewrites your import paths.
 * Let's you ignore SIV on the command line.
-* Automatically rewrites your import paths.

 ### Warning: